yanan1989/Additional-EmotiW-dataset/README.md

 ## Contact

-Please contact Abhinav Dhall(abhinav.dhall@monash.edu) and Garima Sharma(garima.sharma1@monash.edu) for questions about the GAF 3.0 and VGAF dataset.
+Please contact Abhinav Dhall(abhinav.dhall@monash.edu) and Garima Sharma(garima.sharma1@monash.edu) for questions about GAF 3.0 and VGAF dataset including the raw images and videos.
+And contact Yanan Wang(wa-yanan@kddi-research.jp) for quesions about the additional linguistic data of them.